hiyer/salt/doc/topics/cloud/aws.rst

   (default=1)
 * ``wait_for_spot_max_failures``: maximum number of failures before giving up on launching your spot instance (default=10)
+* ``block_duration``: the required duration for the spot instance, when using Spot Blocks.
+The value must be a multiple of 60 between 60 and 360, both inclusive.

 If you find that you're being throttled by AWS while polling for spot instances, you can set the following in your core cloud configuration